-The United States exported $2.3 trillion in goods and services in 2017.
-That generated 12 percent of U.S. total economic output as measured by gross domestic product.
+The United States exported $2.5 trillion in goods and services in 2019.
+That generated 8.5% of U.S. total economic output as measured by gross domestic product (GDP).
 Exports are a critical component of GDP.
-(Source: "U.S. International Trade in Goods and Services," U.S. Department of Commerce.)
+Tariffs imposed by the U.S. government took a slight toll on that number in 2019.

 Top U.S. Exports

 The United States exports $1.65 trillion in goods, or two-thirds of all exports.
 Like most countries, the United States exports more goods than services.
 People can look, feel, and easily compare the value of both local and foreign goods.
 They are more careful when it comes to services.
 They prefer relying on local people they know and trust.

 Capital goods are the most successful export category.
 U.S.-based corporations understand the needs of other multinational firms.
 Of the $547 billion in capital goods exported, 65% is from six categories:

 - Commercial aircraft ($132 billion): produced mostly by Boeing

 - Industrial machines ($57 billion)

 - Semiconductors ($50 billion): primarily Intel and Texas Instruments

 - Telecommunications ($36 billion)